tpm2-software/tpm2-pkcs11/docs/SSH_HOSTKEYS.md

 # SSH host keys configuration

-This example will go through using a TPM 2.0 for the openssh sshd host keys.
+This example will go through using a TPM 2.0 for the OpenSSH sshd host keys.
-As the ssh daemon supports using the SSH agent protocol we will use tpm2-pkcs11 with an ssh-agent.
+As the SSH daemon supports using the SSH agent protocol we will use tpm2-pkcs11 with an ssh-agent.

 # Create a store and key
 The PIN is currently needed as ssh-agent doesn't seem to support an empty string PIN (just no PIN at all)